KrailOrg/krail/docs/tutorial-options.md

 We have demonstrated here that options are associated with users.
 What we haven't seen is what happens if the system level option changes.

-In fact, at the moment there is no system level, so if there is no user level value, then the default coded value is used.
+In fact, at the moment there are no system level values defined, so if there is no user level value, then the default coded value is used.

 - Still logged in as user "eq", open the options popup and click "Reset to Default" for the CEO channel.
 - The "CEO News Channel" checkbox becomes checked, and CEO channel re-appears